Picking up litter and carpentry projects: Floyd County Prison inmates getting it done

 They also secured the use of a mobile welding lab from the Technical College System of Georgia.

-The prison has also partnered with Georgia Northwestern Technical College, and several other companies, to bring the welding school back.
+The prison recently partnered with Georgia Northwestern Technical College, and several other companies, to bring the welding school back.

-This past weekend they fielded four litter crews to pick up trash in the Lindale and Silver Creek area.
+This past weekend, the prison fielded four litter crews to pick up trash in the Lindale and Silver Creek area.